ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This parameter specifies the information that the AS is relaying to C from the RS, following the successful upload of the access token to the RS on behalf of C.

-Such information consists in what C would receive in a successful response from the authz-info endpoint, if the access token was uploaded per the original workflow.
+Such information consists in what C would receive from the RS, if the original workflow was used and the RS sent a successful response encoded in CBOR, in reply to a POST request to the authz-info endpoint.

 When composing the parameter "from_rs", the AS builds a CBOR byte string STR as follows: